Spatiotemporal k-means: Spatiotemporal -means

-The second term in \eqref{eqn:st-kmeans} is used to associate cluster centers between time frames, so that clusters maintain their identity over time.
-The term penalizes cluster centers moving apart between time steps, indirectly discouraging points from switching clusters.
-The parameter $\lambda \in [0,1]$ controls the extent of the penalty.
-This formulation allows us to directly track clusters during the clustering process, rather than by associating clusters between time steps through post-processing as in ~\cite{kalnis2005discovering, jeung2008convoy, vieira2009line, peca2012scalable, cakmak2021spatio}.

 Problem \eqref{eqn:st-kmeans} can be solved using alternating minimization.
-The centers are updated using the Gauss-Seidel step in \eqref{eqn:cupdate}.
-To better control how quickly the weights are updated, we use the Proximal Alternating Minimization (PAM) approach as shown in \eqref{eqn:wupdate}, which can be thought of as a proximal regularization of the Guass-Seidel scheme~\cite{attouch2010proximal}.
+The centers are updated using the Gauss-Seidel step in \eqref{eqn:cupdate}, and unlike fuzzy versions of $k$-means, which update the weights with an explicit formula based on points' distances from cluster centers, we use Proximal Alternating Minimization (PAM), as shown in \eqref{eqn:wupdate}~\citep{nayak2015fuzzy}.
+PAM gives us control over how quickly weights are updated and can be thought of as a proximal regularization of the Guass-Seidel scheme~\citep{attouch2010proximal}.
 PAM is guaranteed to converge as long as $d_k > 1.0$.
 In practice, we set $d_k=1.1$.

-As previously mentioned, one of the benefits of our method is that point membership and clusters are tracked throughout the clustering process with the matrices ${\bf W}$ and ${\bf C}$, respectively.
-Figure \ref{fig:clustering} displays the true versus predicted point membership at select time steps on synthetic data containing three long-term clusters.
-Whereas the ground truth clusters have static membership, STKM allows points to switch clusters throughout the observation period.
-Our method finds the loose, temporary associations that occur between data points at every time step.
-Though these interactions cannot be directly validated, they still provide valuable insight into object behavior.
-For instance, note that at $t=9$ STKM only identifies two short-term clusters, suggesting that clusters merge before $t=9$ and split sometime thereafter.

-Further, the matrix ${\bf C}$ is used to visualize the paths of the identified dynamic clusters.
-This ability to directly track clusters is unavailable with any existing spatiotemporal clustering method without extensive post-processing.
-The top row of Figure \ref{fig:clusterpaths} shows true versus predicted cluster paths for the same synthetic data as above.
-We note that the cluster paths are not identified perfectly because the method does not match the data generating mechanism, i.e. we do dynamic prediction on static clusters.
-Even so, STKM is able to pick up the general trends of cluster movement.
-This result suggests that even in a dynamic environment, where points are able to change cluster membership, we do not completely lose information about long-term, static cluster behavior.
+Since both point membership and clusters are tracked throughout the clustering process we can directly visualize the paths of dynamic clusters, a feature that without post-processing is unavailable with any existing method.
+The top row of Figure \ref{fig:clusterpaths} displays ground truth versus predicted cluster paths using Phase 1 of ST$k$M on a synthetic dataset containing three long-term moving clusters.
+Though cluster paths are not identified perfectly because we do dynamic prediction on clusters with static membership, ST$k$M is still able to pick up the general trends of cluster movement.
+Even in a dynamic environment, we do not completely lose information about long-term cluster behavior.